-The Board may choose to:

-1. Not conduct the TRUTH Act public forum at this time.

-Staff does not recommend this alternative as the forum is required to be held before the end of the year by the governing board of a local agency, although no action is required to be taken.
-Should the Board choose not to hold the public forum at this time, it must reschedule it for a future date to comply with state law.
+The Board may choose to not conduct the TRUTH Act public forum at this time; however, this alternative is not recommended as the forum is required to be held annually by the governing board of a local agency.
+Should the Board choose this alternative, the public forum must be rescheduled for a future date to comply with state law.